fenago/snowflake-intro/lab_snowflake_sql_api/getting_started_snowflake_sql_api.md

 This tutorial was designed as a hands-on introduction to the Snowflake SQL API.
-To see what else you can do with the API, check out the [Snowflake SQL API Reference](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html).
+To see what else you can do with the API, check out the [Snowflake SQL API Reference].

 If you've completed this lab using the Snowflake free trial, we encourage you to continue exploring what Snowflake can help you accomplish.
 There are several ways Snowflake can help you with this: